A little bit of History

 Carols have been written through the centuries but the most are from Victorian times where there was a proliferation of writing, installing the virtues of Christianity

-A traditional feature of the British Christmas afternoon is the Queen’s Christmas Speech.
+A traditional feature of the British Christmas afternoon was the Queen’s Christmas Speech.

-At 3pm the Queen gives her Christmas Message to the nation which is broadcast on radio and television, both to the nation and throughout the British Commonwealth.
+At 3pm the Queen gave her Christmas Message to the nation which is broadcast on radio and television, both to the nation and throughout the British Commonwealth, this is a tradition which has been continued by King Charles III.

 The idea for a Christmas message from the sovereign to the British Empire was proposed in 1932 by Sir John Reith, the “founding father” of the British Broadcasting Corporation (BBC), as a way to establish the Empire Service (now the World Service).